hclimente/hclimente.github.io/_posts/2025-10-07-clustering-evaluation.md

 To turn clustering into a well-defined task, one needs to add some bias, expressing some prior domain knowledge.
 Ideally, we could come up with a set of properties for each clustering algorithm, and then pick the one that best matches our needs.

 ## Computational complexity

+## Clustering is extremely qualitative

+We won't find the best clusters by optimizing some metric.
+We will find them by iteratively trying shit out on our data, visualizing them, and seeing if they make sense.
+Sometimes they are obvious; sometimes they aren't.
+It is an intensive data analysis process.
+Also, we should make sure that the assumptions of the clustering algorithm make sense.
+Again: it is very qualitative.
+While there is no clustering method that gets all toy examples right, most of them get a few of the datasets right.

+What do we care most about?
+ASK THE SMEs, we are trying to encode their knowledge here.
+Some options:

+- Within-cluster homogeneity
+- Within-cluster homogeneous distributional shape
+- Between cluster separation
+- Stability
+- Little loss of information from original distance between objects
+- Good representation by centroids
+- Clusters are regions of high density without within-cluster gaps